 Most Amazon Sellers know that Black Friday is a great day to find inventory to resell on Amazon.

-Unfortunately, you can't just show up at the store Thanksgiving day and walk out with a bunch of profitable inventory!
+Unfortunately, you can't just show up at the store after Thanksgiving dinner and walk out with a bunch of profitable inventory!

-1. Watch each retail stores Black Friday ads and see if any of your current inventory is going on sale.
-If you have 10 of a product on the way to Amazon or already there that you bought a regular retail price and you notice Toys R Us is going to be running a 50% off sale on that same product.
+Let's say you have 10 of a product on the way to Amazon (or already there) that you bought at regular retail price.
+While reading the Black Friday ad, you notice that Walmart is going to be running a 50% off sale on that same product.

 Just make sure that you are not trying to compete with people who purchase at a price 50% less than you paid!
 That will be a losing game for sure.